IceCube Collaboration Governance Document

 Internal Review Process

 Internal review is the process by which the IceCube collaboration will assure uniform and high standards for the publication and communication of physics results to the community.
-There are two levels of approval for results:
+Analyses of IceCube data and preparation of physics results require three levels of approval:

 - Approval as preliminary result for communication at conferences and talks